jzhao891/Research-Online-Education-Resource/README.md

 ## 2. project structure
 ### collecting training data
 - collect relevant online educational resources for specific courses no matter whether it is useful or not.
-- crawler for collecting raw data; link-mark system for collecting positive/negitive samples as training data
+- crawler for collecting raw data; link-mark system for collecting positive/negitive samples as training data.

 ### identifing syllabus/course schedule segments in course webpage and extracting course outline/materials